F2PY test suite#

 Adding a test#

-F2PY’s current test suite predates pytest
+F2PY’s current test suite predates pytest and therefore does not use fixtures.

 Instead, the test files contain test classes that inherit from F2PyTest

-class present in util.py
+class present in util.py.

 1 backend = SimplifiedMesonBackend(